Matt Haarms: Purdue

 Haarms enrolled at Purdue a semester early and redshirted the second half of the 2016–17 season because the NCAA ruled he would have lost a season of eligibility had he stayed at Sunrise Christian.
 As a redshirt freshman he averaged 4.8 points, 3.2 rebounds and 2.1 blocks per game in 37 games.
 His 79 blocked shots were the second-most by a Purdue freshman.
 Haarms started against Butler and Texas Tech in the NCAA Tournament after Isaac Haas injured his elbow and had a combined 11 points and nine rebounds in the two games.
 He averaged 9.4 points, 5.4 rebounds, 1.1 assists and 2.1 blocks per game as a redshirt sophomore.
-On February 19, 2019, Haarms hit a last-second shot to defeat Indiana after being taunted by Indiana fans all game.
-Haarms suffered a head injury in a loss to Nebraska on December 15, and missed the following game against Ohio.
-On January 2, 2020, Haarms scored a career-high 26 points on 11-of-16 shooting in a double-overtime win against Minnesota.
-He suffered a hip injury in a double-overtime loss to Michigan on January 9.
+On 19 February 2019 Haarms hit a last-second shot to defeat Indiana after being taunted by Indiana fans all game.
+Haarms suffered a head injury in a loss to Nebraska on 15 December, and missed the following game against Ohio.
+On 2 January 2020 Haarms scored a career-high 26 points on 11-of-16 shooting in a double-overtime win against Minnesota.

+He became the second player in Big Ten history, and first since 2007, to lead the league in field goal percentage and blocked shots in the same season.

+He suffered a hip injury in a double-overtime loss to Michigan on 9 January.
 As a junior, Haarms averaged 8.6 points, 4.6 rebounds, and 2 blocks per game.
 Following the season, he transferred from Purdue.

+After his last season at Purdue, he was named to the 2021 Kareem Abdul-Jabbar award watch list.

 BYU

-On April 23, 2020, Haarms announced that he would transfer to BYU over offers from Kentucky and Texas Tech, gaining immediate eligibility as a graduate transfer.
+On 23 April 2020 Haarms announced that he would transfer to BYU over offers from Kentucky and Texas Tech, gaining immediate eligibility as a graduate transfer.
 He averaged 11.3 points, 5 rebounds, and 2 blocks per game.
 Haarms was named the West Coast Conference Defensive Player of the Year and was selected to the All-WCC second team.
 Following the season, he declared for the 2021 NBA draft, forgoing the additional season of eligibility the NCAA granted due to the COVID-19 pandemic.

 Professional career

 On 13 July 2021, Haarms signed his first professional contract with German club Skyliners Frankfurt of the Basketball Bundesliga.
 He signed a two-year contract.

+On 20 June 2024 Haarms signed with Kagoshima Rebnise of the B.League.

 National team career

 Haarms competed for the Netherlands under-19 team at the 2015 FIBA Europe Under-18 Championship Division B in Austria and averaged 4.5 points and 3.5 rebounds per game.

 Haarms was selected for the Netherlands senior team for the first time in November 2021.
-On November 26, 2021, Haarms made his debut in a loss against Iceland.
+On 26 November 2021 Haarms made his debut in a loss against Iceland.
 He played at EuroBasket 2022, coming off the bench and averaging 3.3 points and 3.8 rebounds as a back-up center.